Kraków – royal castle

 During the reign of Władysław Jagiełło, modernization works were carried out on the large scale at walls of the Wawel Hill.
 They were raised with a bricks about 4 meters, that is close to 1/3 of the height, and also the more damaged fragments were replaced or covered by bricks.
 In this way, the section from the royal palace to the Lower Gate was rebuilt, where wall is preserved to its full height, along with ornaments of ogival blendes.
 After its raising, wall’s height was 14 meters in this area.
 Further on the western side of the Lower Gate, a high tenement house from the times of Casimir the Great clung to the wall.
 As this house served as a granary and was tall, there was no need to raise a defensive wall there.
 However, further manors of Hincza from Rogów and Oleśnicki come from the mid-15th century, therefore the wall had to be superstructured here.
 The western section was increased by 5-6 meters and the row of 1 meter deep recesses was provided inside.
 This technique allowed for significant material savings.
 On the south side, where the area fell relatively low, the wall was built up, reaching a total of 14-15 to about 18 meters.
 Also here from the outside it was decorated with ogival blendes, and inside it had a number of niches.
 As a result of this reconstruction, the wall secured well the castle hill against the assault and at the same time protected the internal structures from missiles.
 In addition, a second, lower external wall was erected at a distance of about 4.5 meters.
 On the eastern side of the upper castle it ran a bit farther, about 10 meters from the medieval palace, and in the western section it had an additional three half towers of the same height.
 Its thickness was 1.2 to 1.8 meters, it was crowned like the main wall with a crenelage.

-At the end of the 14th century, the tower house of Casimir III the Great was rebuilt.
-Its southern part, which was erected on the hillside, probably collapsed at that time.
-That’s why a new wall was built, which widened the tower.
-Inside the chambers received vaults, and from the outside the facades were covered with a stone cladding with blind traceries.
+At the end of the 14th century, the north-east building of Casimir III the Great was rebuilt.
+Its part protruding onto the hillside probably collapsed at that time.
+That’s why a new wall was built, which widened the building to a form similar to a stately tower house.
+Inside the chambers received vaults, and from the outside the facades were covered with a stone cladding with blind traceries, similar to those used in the Kraków town hall or in the chapels flanking the cathedral’s westwork.
 In 1424 at the coronation of Jagiełło’s wife, Zofia, in tower lived Danish king Erik, hence the tower was called Danish.
 The Kurza Noga Tower was than also rebuilt, giving it an arcaded foundation towards the town.
 In the remaining part of the east wing there were single rooms, probably in the ground floor of utility and kitchen functions.
 In front of them, in the southern part of the courtyard, there was a well with a stone lining.
 Along the east and south-east wings, there were probably arcades with a porch on the first floor to which stairs in the south-west corner led.

 The creation of the oldest towers along the Wawel Hill’s defensive wall should be related with the reign of Casimir the Great, although previously the defensive functions could also be met by churches located on the edges of the hillfort.
 The most important in this case was the Zygmunt’s cathedral belfry and the cathedral treasury, which before the reconstruction in the fifteenth century had the form of a two-story residential tower.
 In the fourteenth century, a stone, four-sided Jordanka Tower was erected on the upper castle and four-sided Thieves Tower on the lower castle.
 Jordanka was placed in the south-eastern corner of the royal palace, close to the place where the wall from Grodzka Tower reached the castle below.
 It had dimensions of 9.5×8.3 meters and four or five storeys.
 The thickness of the wall was 2.3-2.5 meters and narrowed in the upper parts.
 Its name probably comes from Cracow’s magnus procurators Jan and Mikołaj Jordans, who may have worked in the tower.
 Peasants were also imprisoned for common crimes in it.
 The Thieves Tower was placed in the western part of the Wawel Hill and had the dimensions of 11.2 x 10 meters and 2.5 meters thick walls.
 Originally it had four aboveground storeys and a basement.
 It was built of stone, and higher brick parts were rebuilt in the fourteenth and fifteenth centuries.
 Initially, it was called the “Tower behind the church of St. George” and the “Tower of Prisoners” because of the Teutonic Order prisoners taken captive after the Battle of Grunwald.